jurekms/Tester-for_Riso-meter/README.md

 # Riso Insulation Resistance Tester

 ## Description
-Riso Insulation Resistance Tester is a functional testing device designed for checking insulation resistance meters from manufacturers such as Sonel, Metrel, and others.
+Riso Tester is a functional testing device designed for checking insulation resistance meters from manufacturers such as Sonel, Metrel, and others.

 The device was created as a **functional tester**, enabling routine verification of measuring instruments between laboratory calibrations, in accordance with good metrological practice.